 Once the above items are complete, the University Admissions Committee will review the file and recommend acceptance, admission on probation, or denial.
-If admitted on probation, the student must achieve a minimum cumulative 2.00 OCU GPA at the end of the semester in which the student has completed 12 or more cumulative hours at Oklahoma City University.
+If admitted on probation, the student must achieve a minimum cumulative 2.000 OCU GPA at the end of the semester in which the student has completed 12 or more cumulative hours at Oklahoma City University.

-All incoming, first-year students admitted on probation will be required to meet regularly with the Senior Coordinator for Access and Academic Support or a designee as a learning mentor until off probation, as well as with their school or college student success coordinator and their academic advisor.
+Students admitted on probation will be required to meet regularly with the Senior Coordinator for Access and Academic Support or their designee as an Academic Coach for the entire first year, as well as with their school or college student success coordinator and their academic advisor.
 The Senior Coordinator shall assess individual student needs to determine the frequency of meetings.
-All students on probation are required to enroll in the College Academic Skills (EDUC 1013) course in their first semester.
-An undergraduate student admitted on probation is limited to 12 credit hours per term.
-Any exceptions to that limit must be approved by petition submitted through their academic advisor and Dean and received in the Registrar's Office.
+Students on probation are required to enroll in the College Academic Skills (EDUC 1013) course in their first semester.
+An undergraduate student admitted on probation is limited to 16 credit hours per term.
+Exceptions to that limit must be approved by petition submitted through their academic advisor and Dean and received in the Registrar's Office.